 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you common stock has been approved for quotation on the Nasdaq National Market under the ticker symbol "NDAQ."
-We anticipate that trading of our common stock on the Nasdaq National Market will begin immediately upon commencement of this offering.
+The trading of our common stock on the Nasdaq National Market will begin immediately upon commencement of this offering.